automateps/AutomatePS/Docs/Start-AMWorkflow.md

 Accept wildcard characters: False
 ```

-### -Parameters
+### -Variables
-A hashtable containing shared variable name/value pairs to update the workflow with prior to execution.
+The variables to pass into a workflow or task at runtime.

 ```yaml
 Type: Hashtable